wpmg/mdbook-numthm/README.md

 It defines two new environments:

+It does the following:

-- a "conjecture" environment with key `conj`, name "conjecture", and italic emphasis,
+- define a new "conjecture" environment with key `conj`, name "Conjecture", and italic emphasis,
+- define a new "axiom" environment with key `ax`, name "Axiom", and bold emphasis,
+- redefine the builtin "theorem" environment by changing emphasis to italic,
+- instruct the preprocessor to ignore all "lemma" environments.

 ## Configuration